 Services are staffed by a multidisciplinary team of mental health professionals.
-The team includes a board-certified psychiatrist, doctoral level psychologist, licensed mental health therapists, along with Care Coordinators, 24-hour nursing, Certified Peer Specialists, and Mental Health Workers.
-The team works with community partners including Intensive Case Managers, Assertive Community Treatment Teams, Medical Professionals, and other professionals as well as family and other allies of the individual residents.
+The team includes a board-certified psychiatrist, doctoral level psychologist, licensed mental health therapists, along with Care Coordinators, 24-hour nurses, Certified Peer Specialists, and Mental Health Workers.
+The team works with community partners including Intensive Case Managers, Assertive Community Treatment Teams, Medical Professionals, and other professionals as well as family and other allies of individual residents.

 The recovery supports will provide individual and group therapies and peer support services.
 Individualized recovery plans will emphasize the development of independent living and symptom management skills, highlighting a variable length of stay aimed at increasing personal autonomy.

 Evidence Based Recovery Program